Energma/input-mask-react/lib/README.md

 ## License

-react-native-mask-input is released under the MIT license.
+react-mask-input is released under the MIT license.
 See [LICENSE](../LICENSE) for details.

-Any question or support will welcome.